hehua2018/skopeo/docs/skopeo.1.md

   An existing local directory _path_ storing the manifest, layer tarballs and signatures as individual files.
 This is a non-standardized format, primarily useful for debugging or noninvasive container inspection.

   **docker://**_docker-reference_
   An image in a registry implementing the "Docker Registry HTTP API V2".
-  Credentials are typically managed using `(skopeo login)`;
-  see **containers-auth.json**(5) for more details about the credential search mechanism.
+By default, uses the authorization state in either `$XDG_RUNTIME_DIR/containers/auth.json`, which is set using `(skopeo login)`.
+If the authorization state is not found there, `$HOME/.docker/config.json` is checked, which is set using `(docker login)`.

   **docker-archive:**_path_[**:**_docker-reference_]
   An image is stored in the `docker save` formatted file.  _docker-reference_ is only used when creating such a file, and it must not contain a digest.